ZeroDayRX/ZeroDayRX/README.md

 	<br>
 	<br>

+	25 years old

-	25 years old, software developer with 5 years of experience in the IT field, passionate about technology, cybersecurity and games.
+	Software developer with 5 years of experience in the IT field, passionate about technology, cybersecurity and games.

 	I speak fluent Portuguese and intermediate English.